STUDY

 Our course teaching and assessment closely aligns with professional practice, and we focus on providing experience and our extensive links with the sports industry assist students in developing their skills in applied settings.

 We support you as an individual, to make sure you make the right choices for your learning and eventual graduate career.
-Some of our recent graduates have secured work for specialist, high-profile organisations, including a number of Premier League football teams, international hockey, and elite sport science support roles in the USA.
+Some of our recent graduates have secured work for specialist, high-profile organisations, including a number of Premier League football teams, international tennis associations, sport broadcasters and elite sport science support positions in the USA.
+Their roles have involved working as first team and academy analysts, player recruitment analysts, broadcast graphics operators and data scientists.

 The University of Suffolk is world-class and committed to our region.
 We are proudly modern and innovative and we believe in transformative education.
 We are on the rise with a focus on student satisfaction, graduate prospects, spending on academic services and student facilities.